oktadev/okta-spring-boot-angular-auth-code-flow-example/README.md

 If you want to be a kick-ass developer, you should write tests.
 I know it sucks and it seems like it sucks the life out of you, but it's totally worthwhile in the end.
 If you expect a system or example to live on the internet for more than a year, it needs automated nightly tests to prove it.

-Please read [The Hitchhiker's Guide to Testing Spring Boot APIs and Angular Components](https://developer.okta.com/blog/2018/05/02/testing-spring-boot-angular-components) to learn more about the app you're about to make into an _awesome artifact_.
+Please read [Deploy Your Secure Spring Boot + Angular PWA as a Single Artifact](https://developer.okta.com/blog/2018/06/18/spring-boot-angular-auth-code-flow) to learn more about the app you're about to make into an _awesome artifact_.

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js](https://nodejs.org/).